Vonage/vivid-3/libs/components/src/lib/data-grid/README.md

 - Type: [ColumnDefinition](#columndefinition)`[]`
 - Default: `null`

-The column definitions of the grid
+The column definitions of the grid.

+Note that the sortable feature doesn't actually sort the data, it only changes the visual representation of the column header.
+See the [use cases](#sortable-columns) for more information.

 ```html preview
 <vwc-data-grid></vwc-data-grid>